Kärcher Wet and dry vacuum cleaner WD 1 Classic *KNA

-The entry-level wet and dry vacuum cleaner WD 1 Classic convinces users with a 15 l plastic container, 5 m cable, 1.8 m long suction hose and a blower function.
+The WD 1 Classic is the Karcher entry-level wet & dry vacuum with the features you need to get the job done: 4 gal plastic container, 16 ft cord & 6 ft hose for total reach of 22 ft, and a blower option to help with those hard to reach spots!

-The WD 1 Classic is powerful.
-The device delivers perfect cleaning performance with dry, wet, fine and coarse dirt.
-The wet and dry vacuum cleaner has a robust 15-litre plastic container and a 5-metre cable, as well as a 1.8-metre-long suction hose with straight handle, clip-on floor nozzle, foam filter and fleece filter bag.
-The vacuum cleaner also offers a blower function, which is very practical where vacuuming is difficult.
-Additionally, tubes and floor nozzles can be quickly and conveniently stored in place on the bumper.
-Above all, the device boasts a space-saving design, simple accessory storage and an ergonomically shaped carrying handle for comfortable transport.
+The WD 1 Classic delivers powerful cleaning results with both fine and coarse dirt, whether wet or dry.
+This WD vacuum combines a robust 4-gallon plastic container with a 22 ft reach from a 16 ft cord can 6 ft long suction hose.
+Accessories include a clip-on floor nozzle, foam filter and fleece filter bag.
+The vacuum cleaner also offers a blower function, which is very practical for clearing out areas that you can't reach with the vacuum hose.
+Additionally, tubes and floor nozzles can be quickly and conveniently stored in place on the lid.
+Above all, the device boasts a space-saving design, simple accessory storage and an ergonomically shaped carrying handle.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits